 In 2017 Chrisje graduated from the advanced master European and International Human Rights Law at Leiden University (LL.M.) after which she worked at Leiden Law School as junior researcher.
 Before achieving her advanced LL.M., she worked two years in New York as a pro bono legal volunteer at Sanctuary for Families, a non-profit organisation serving the needs of victims of domestic violence and human trafficking.
 Before moving to New York, she was admitted to the Dutch bar as an attorney and worked at private law firms in the Netherlands for five years, where she specialised in labour law and corporate law.
 In 2009 she completed her master's degree in Dutch Private Law from the University of Amsterdam.
-Chrisje takes particular interest in child trafficking and legal aspects of child abuse and neglect, from an international perspective.